segmentio/segment-docs/src/connections/sources/visual-tagger.md

 - If you use the same name for multiple events (whether in code or using Visual Tagger), duplicate events are *not* created downstream.
 Instead, those multiple events are joined into one event.

-If your events still don't work as expected, please contact [Segment Customer Support](https://segment.com/help/contact/) for help.
+If your events still don't work as expected, contact [Segment Customer Support](https://segment.com/help/contact/) for help.

 ## FAQs